 A vendor summary post reconciliation can provide you with insights at vendor level with reconciliation category wise.
 This will help you to focus only on those vendors which have most issues.

-Marking of invoices provisionally claimed and report based on the same.
+Marking of invoices claimed for GSTR 3B and report based on the same.

 A screenshot of such report from IRIS Sapphire- our GST Software

 All the above reports can be derived from the reconciliation results.

 The entire process of reconciliation can be done effortlessly with our GST Solution – IRIS Sapphire.
 The reconciliation module of IRIS Sapphire is built to handle all these scenarios so that you get a better reconciled report on ITC claims.

 The advanced reconciliation module offers strong reconciliation rules like match invoices across FY, beyond invoice number, fuzzy logic and user-defined tolerance that helps you completely match your purchase data with GSTR 2A and maximize ITC.

 Schedule a Demo Today to see how IRIS Sapphire can help you in your GST Reconciliation and understand the benefits for yourself.